smaliaquib/SymphonyAgents/README.md

 # SymphonyAgents

-An intelligent multi-agent orchestration system that harmonizes AI agents to work together seamlessly, creating a symphony of automated intelligence.
+An intelligent serverless multi-agent orchestration system that harmonizes AI agents to work together seamlessly, creating a symphony of automated intelligence.

 ## Overview